MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 * In the provider list, select **AzureEntraIDLDAPProvider**.
   - For **Configuration** -> **Common**:
     - For **Control Flag**, select **SUFFICIENT**.
-  - For **Configuration** -> **Provider Specific**, input the Entra Domain Services managed domain connection information you obtain previously.
+  - For **Configuration** -> **Provider Specific**, input the Entra Domain Services managed domain connection information you obtained previously.
 Steps to obtain the value are listed in the table of [Configure secure LDAP for a Microsoft Entra Domain Services managed domain](#create-and-configure-an-azure-entra-domain-services-managed-domain).
     - Under **Connection** section:
       - For **Host**, fill in the managed domain DNS, this tutorial uses `ldaps.aaddscontoso.com`.
       - For **Port**, fill in `636`.